R3v3rs3-P4RAD0X/P4RAD0X/README.md

 ## Projects

-In this section there will be multiple different projects that I will create and add too in the future.
+In this section there will be multiple different projects that I will create and add to in the future.